 Actually, I think more miserable the world is, a better sense of humour and lightness we should have.
 If you are a thinking and caring person, informed of even a small fraction of the terrible things going on everywhere, it is easy to feel trapped by disgust and anger over the disgusting and infuriating things going on.

 But we can fight tragedies going on in the world with frivolousness and humour.
-A joke, when done well, is the best weapon against the ugliness of reality.
-Jonathan Swift’s “A Modest Proposal” is a genius demonstrations of this critical ability a joke has.
+A joke at its best is the best weapon against the ugliness of reality.
+Jonathan Swift’s "A Modest Proposal" is a genius demonstrations of this critical ability a joke has.
 Remember Tina Fey’s impression of Sarah Palin?
 She expressed exactly what was wrong with a candidate like Palin, something many “serious” people failed to put a finger on.
-Jon Stewart and Stephen Colbert are incredibly effective as well with regards to this — they reveal what’s wrong with TV journalism and politics through lighthearted and silly jokes.
+Jon Stewart and Stephen Colbert are incredibly effective as well in regards to this — they reveal what’s wrong with TV journalism and politics through silly jokes.
 You should consider checking out Snark that explores the long and amazing history of political satire that discusses this at length.

-A joke can also exist as a form of resistance.
-Psychologist Victor Frankl reports in his book “Man’s Search for Meaning” that when he was inside Auswitz, his bunkmates told jokes and laughed as a demonstration to the guards that they were not broken even in the face of unbelievable cruelty.
+A joke can also exist as a mode of resistance.
+Psychologist Victor Frankl reports in his book "Man’s Search for Meaning" that when he was inside Auschwitz, his bunkmates told jokes and laughed out loud as a demonstration to the guards that they were not broken even in the face of unbelievable cruelty.

 I think levity is also the right attitude towards the world in general, so that we may work towards a world without tragedies.
 This is something too complicated in my head for me to express clearly at the moment, but to see what I sort of mean by this, check out this great quote by Milan Kundera: